-An attorney can help if an at-fault driver denies liability for a client’s damages or when a client shares fault for an accident.
+An experienced Birmingham personal injury attorney can help if an at-fault driver denies liability for a client’s damages or when a client shares fault for an accident.
 Many states follow comparative negligence laws that allow plaintiffs to recover compensation even if they are partially at fault for their damages.
 An attorney can help ensure a client does not absorb more fault than he or she deserves and explore additional channels of compensation that may be available to the client.
 An attorney can also help defend a client who was at fault for an accident and strive to mitigate his or her liability, if possible.

 Long-Term Medical Issues From Car Accidents

 It’s possible for a car accident to cause only very minor damage to the vehicles involved, but a driver may still sustain serious injuries.
 Some internal injuries do not manifest noticeable symptoms immediately, or a car accident may aggravate a preexisting condition for a driver.
 An attorney can help an injured driver determine his or her best options for recovery, and a good attorney will consult expert witnesses who can help shed light on a client’s condition for a jury.